Accommodation strategies

 • Encourage less clutter in the work area.

-• Ask employees to minimize use of scents if this has been identified as a medical issue.
+• Ask employees to avoid using scents if this has been identified as a medical issue.

 • Consider modifications that reduce exposure to specific stimuli.

-• Consider requests for some or all of the work to be done at home.
+• Consider requests for some or all work to be done at home.

 Tolerance of stressful situations

-• Discuss the best way to provide instructions and feedback when in an emotionally stressful situation at work.
+• Discuss the best way to share instructions and feedback when in an emotionally stressful situation at work.

-• Address the best way to personally cope in stressful situations at work and how to provide or increase support in situations that are emotionally stressful.
+• Address the best way to personally cope in stressful situations at work.
+Include how to get support in these situations.

 • Provide genuine praise and positive reinforcement during the workweek.